Chapter 24 – Problems in Canberra’s ANU – 1968-9

 But when conservatives were in power in Canberra, the camaraderie quickly disappeared.

-He tapped into the Drysdale-Kojima-Hitotsubashi connection I mentioned earlier, and came up with the name of an American, Bernard Key, about to graduate there with a Ph.D. in the history of foreign investment in Japan.
+To find a candidate he tapped into the Drysdale-Kojima-Hitotsubashi connection I mentioned earlier, and came up with the name of an American, Bernard Key, about to graduate there with a Ph.D. in the history of foreign investment in Japan.

 Key had no connection with Australia, or with the world of business.
 But he was given the position anyway.